rogsme/yams.media/content/config/running-everything-together.md

 date: 2023-01-12T18:06:44-03:00
 draft: false
 weight: 8
 summary: So you finally got YAMS running?
-Let's add some movies and see everything working together!
+Let's add some movies and seeing everything working together!
 ---

 ## First, I want to congratulate you 🎉